code-qtzl/git-cheatsheet/README.md

 ### Git Aliases

-I use 'Z shell', this tool comes with a lot of great Git alias commands.
-Here are a few I've use.
+I use Z-shell (or zsh), this tool comes with a lot of great Git alias commands.
+Here are a few I've used.

 | Alias  | Full Command                                                                                                                                                        | Description                                       |
 | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------- |